OVERVIEW

 U.S. Court of Appeals, Ninth Circuit

-American Bar Association - Section of Antitrust Law and Young Lawyers Division, Member
+American Bar Association - Section of Antitrust Law, Member

 The Sedona Conference, Working Group 1 (Electronic Document Retention and Production)